Kong/docs.konghq.com/app/enterprise/0.32-x/kong-implementation-checklist.md

 Upgrading to different major versions (ie, from v0.8.0 to v0.9.1, or from 0.9.0 to 0.10.0) is a more elaborate process that cannot be done on the fly.
 Newer major versions provide database schema migrations that are not necessarily compatible with the previous version of Kong.
 Administrators should follow the instructions below carefully to avoid any issues.

-Prior to Kong CE 0.11 and Kong EE 0.29, nodes automatically ran migrations when started.
+Prior to Kong 0.11 and Kong Enterprise 0.29, nodes automatically ran migrations when started.
 On later versions, administrators should run migrations manually before starting nodes.

 Kong can keep processing existing consumers even if the datastore is down, since it caches the used datastore entities in memory.
 To upgrade between major versions:

 1. Disconnect the datastore from the current Kong cluster by setting up the appropriate firewall setting or updating the appropriate security group.
 2. Kong will now rely on its internal cache to serve existing requests.
 3. Create a node in a new Kong cluster and run "kong migrations up" to process migrations.
 Once the node has completed the migration, start it with "kong start".
 Confirm that it can process requests and configuration changes (creating and deleting a test API will suffice to confirm Kong can communicate with the datastore).
 4. Start additional nodes in the new cluster until its node count matches the old cluster size.